-Pls at each trial site will also be responsible for engaging with third sector and community based organisations who engage with adults over 65 years old (e.g. Age UK, Brunelcare, St Monica's Trust, LinkAGE, Contact the Elderly etc.) Professionals in these services will approach potentially eligible service users and provide a brief summary of the study, followed by provision of the Participant Approach letter and PlS (if deemed appropriate), or they may post the Participant Approach letter, PlS and reply form to service users instead with a reply-paid envelope addressed to the research team at the local trial site.
-In addition, opportunities for the Pl or site RA to present REACT to gatherings of service users will be sought.
-This will only be done in the presence of the host organisation's staff.
-Any service user expressing an interest will be provided with the Participant Approach letter, PlS and reply-paid form (if deemed appropriate).
+PIs at each trial site will also be responsible for engaging with third sector and community based organisations who engage with adults over 65 years old (e.g. Age UK, Brunelcare, St Monica's Trust, LinkAGE, Contact the Elderly etc.) Professionals in these services will approach potentially eligible service users and provide a brief summary of the study, followed by provision of the Participant Approach letter and PIS (if deemed appropriate), or they may post the Participant Approach letter, PIS and reply form to service users instead with a reply-paid envelope addressed to the research team at the local trial site.
+In addition, opportunities for the PI or site RA to present REACT to gatherings of service user expressing an interest will be provided with the Participant Approach letter, PIS and reply-paid form (if deemed appropriate).